Bike

 Limited Traffic Options

 Cars are by far the biggest obstacle to a safe ride for you and your family.
-Florida has grown by 3.4 million people in the last 10 years alone, and as a consequence, there are fewer and fewer places to safely share the road.
+Florida has grown by 3.4 million people in the last 10 years alone, and consequently, there are fewer and fewer places to safely share the road.
 That said, we do have a few to recommend when you are ready.

 Lake Louisa State Park makes both our swimming and biking lists, and is generally a triathlete’s paradise.
-Every weekend you will see the park packed with time trialers.
+Every weekend you will see the park packed with time trailers.
 Because it is a state park with low speed limits, drivers are generally more mindful and in less of a hurry.
-The park is also a great place to learn to safely navigate hills.
+This park is also a great place for learning how to safely navigate hills.

 There are full restrooms and showers near the beach area at Lake Louisa and an outhouse at Dixie Lake.
 There are limited concessions at the camp store.

 The biking is scenic, and nothing like the landscape you’d expect to see in Florida.
 If you arrive early enough, you are likely to encounter deer.
-If you arrive in the afternoon, you are likely to see gopher tortoises.
+If you arrive in the afternoon, you might spot some gopher tortoises.
 The hills are generally challenging for a beginner, but still manageable.
-If your child isn’t quite ready for the biggest hills in the park, you can stay in the inner loop, which is roughly 5k as shown below.
+If your child isn’t quite ready for the biggest hills in the park, you can stay in the inner loop, which is roughly 3 miles as shown below.

 Once you are ready for a bigger challenge, the entire park has a 10 mile loop as shown below.